nick-boey/Sharpitect/docs/quick-start.md

 1. **No Nesting**: Components cannot contain other components.
 The tool reports an error if nesting is detected.
 2. **Single Assignment**: A class can only belong to one component.
-3. **Attribute Priority**: If a class implements a `[C4Component]` interface and is also in a namespace-mapped component, the attribute takes precedence.
+3. **Attribute Priority**: If a class implements a `[Component]` interface and is also in a namespace-mapped component, the attribute takes precedence.

 ## Code Level

 The Code level consists of class diagrams that are automatically generated from your codebase.
 No additional configuration is required.

-C4SharpAnalyzer generates class diagrams showing:
+Sharpitect generates class diagrams showing:

 - Classes within each component
 - Properties and methods